vlabo/ZenithFence/PacketDoc.md

   - Packet enters in one of the ALE layer
   - Packet is TCP or UDP
     1. Save and absorb packet.
-    2. Send an event to Portmaster.
+    2. Send an event to User space.
     2. Create a cache entry.
   - If Packet is not TCP/UDP forward to packet layer

 For incoming connection this logic fallow:
   - Packet enter in one of the Packet layer, if packet is TCP or UDP it will be forwarded to ALE layer.
 From there:
     1. Save packet and absorb.
-    2. Send an event to Portmaster.
+    2. Send an event to User space.
     2. Create a cache entry.
-    3. Wait for Portmasters decision.
+    3. Wait for User space decision.
   - If Packet is not TCP/UDP.
 It will be handled only by the packet layer.

-If more packets arrive before Portmaster returns a decision, packet will be absorbed and another event will be sent.
+If more packets arrive before User space returns a decision, packet will be absorbed and another event will be sent.
 For Outgoing connection this will happen in ALE layer.
 For Incoming connection this will happen in Packet layer.